 The mode of exam will be Pen and Paper based mode.

-The total duration of NEET Exam is 3 Hours.
+The total duration of the NEET Exam is 3 Hours.

 The exam will be conducted in 11 different languages which are as follows - English, Hindi, Assamese, Tamil, Gujarati Bengali, Telugu, Marathi, Oriya, Urdu and Kannada.